-If you request a mail-in ballot for the 2020 General Election you have five main options for voting.
+If you request a mail-in ballot for the 2020 General Election you have four main options for voting.
 They are:

 - Surrender your mail-in ballot and return envelope with barcode at your polling location on Election Day.
 You will surrender your mail-in ballot and return envelope with barcode to the poll workers and fill out a form that voids the mail-in ballot.
 Then you will be given a regular ballot that will be voted at your polling location.

 - If you are unable to bring your mail-in ballot to your polling location on Election Day, you will be given a provisional ballot at your polling location when you come to vote.
 The provisional ballot will be verified in the days following the election.
 Here’s more information regarding provisional ballots: https://www.votespa.com/Voting-in-PA/Pages/Voting-by-Provisional-Ballot.aspx.

 Please visit Vote By Mail for more information.